PabloPe4/Clustering_Test/README.md

 <img width="1005" alt="Screenshot 2021-04-27 at 10 16 06" src="https://user-images.githubusercontent.com/71548024/116208845-9afe4500-a741-11eb-8b68-6b7027f4d79f.png">

-The Pandas DataFrame i sconverted to PySpark Dataframe so that we have the original values clustered.
+The Pandas DataFrame is converted to PySpark Dataframe so that we have the original values clustered.

 <img width="804" alt="Screenshot 2021-04-27 at 12 31 14" src="https://user-images.githubusercontent.com/71548024/116227548-90997680-a754-11eb-9cd9-b87af7ef43d8.png">